Binary black hole: Occurrence

-Final-parsec problem
+Final parsec problem

-When two galaxies collide, the supermassive black holes at their centers are very unlikely to hit head-on and would in fact most likely shoot past each other on hyperbolic trajectories, unless some mechanism brings them together.
+When two galaxies collide, the supermassive black holes at their centers are very unlikely to hit head-on and would most likely shoot past each other on hyperbolic trajectories, unless some mechanism brings them together.
 The most important mechanism is dynamical friction, which transfers kinetic energy from the black holes to nearby matter.
 As a black hole passes a star, the gravitational slingshot accelerates the star while decelerating the black hole.

 This slows the black holes enough that they form a bound binary system, and further dynamical friction steals orbital energy from the pair until they are orbiting within a few parsecs of each other.
 However, this process also ejects matter from the orbital path, and as the orbits shrink, the volume of space the black holes pass through reduces, until there is so little matter remaining that it could not cause a merger within the age of the universe.

 Gravitational waves can cause significant loss of orbital energy, but not until the separation shrinks to a much smaller value, roughly 0.01–0.001 parsec.

 Nonetheless, supermassive black holes appear to have merged, and what appears to be a pair in this intermediate range has been observed in PKS 1302-102.
-The question of how this happens is the "final-parsec problem".
+The question of how this happens is the "final parsec problem".

-A number of solutions to the final-parsec problem have been proposed.
+A number of solutions to the final parsec problem have been proposed.
 Most involve mechanisms to bring additional matter, either stars or gas, close enough to the binary pair to extract energy from the binary and cause it to shrink.
 If enough stars pass close by to the orbiting pair, their gravitational ejection can bring the two black holes together in an astronomically plausible time.
+Dark matter is also being considered, although it appears that self-interacting dark matter is required to avoid the same problem of it all being ejected before the merger occurs.

-One mechanism that is known to work, although infrequently, is a third supermassive black hole from a second galactic collision.
-With three black holes in close proximity, the orbits are chaotic and allow three additional energy loss mechanisms:
+One mechanism that is known to work, albeit infrequently, is a third supermassive black hole from a second galactic collision.
+While it is possible that one of the three is ejected, their large masses make it more likely that one is not ejected, but instead the three have repeated interactions.
+The resultant chaotic orbits allow two additional energy loss mechanisms: